pmazaitis/tree-sitter-context/README.md

 ## Installation

-Clone or download the repository to local disk.
+How you install `tree-sitter-context_en` depends on the tool you're using it with.

-This Tree-Sitter parser should also be available via `npm` if that's a viable alternative.
+Some tools only require a URL to this repository, and will handle downloading and configuring the parser for their use.

-Some tools only require a URL to the repository; they will download and install the parser as needed.
+Other tools require the repository to be cloned or downloaded to local disk by hand.
+Once the repository is local, it can be referenced by the tool (usually though a configuration setting).

 ## Use

 This Tree-Sitter parser works with tools that support Tree-Sitter parsers in general.

-Tree-Sitter syntax highlighting support is built into (at least!) these text editors (useful for a quick test or demo):
+Tree-Sitter driven syntax highlighting support is built into (at least!) these text editors (useful for a quick test or demo):

 - Atom (https://atom.io)
 - NeoVim (https://neovim.io)